OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 - **Help Text**: Auxiliary texts that explain the dashboard's purpose to the users.

 **Special case:** A dashboard named **Home** will be automatically displayed in the homepage of the application.

+### How to change the dashboard Refresh and Add New behaviour?

+When editing a dashboard, the default Refresh and Add New options can be configured by setting the following attributes:

+- **Refresh Option**: set if the _Refresh_ button should be visible, hidden or disabled;
+- **Add New Option**: set if the _Add New_ button should be visible, hidden or disabled;
+- **Refresh Action**: set the action to be taken when the _Refresh_ button is clicked: refresh or no action;
+- **Create Action**: set the action to be taken when the _Add New_ button is clicked: navigate, open as modal or no action;

+When _Refresh_ or _Create_ actions are set to "No Action", a UI Behaviour can be set to respond to the button click.

 ### What elements can be added to dashboards?